-If payment is not made to the lunch account at the school office, the student may not eat the school lunch until the account is brought up to date.
+If payment is not made to the lunch account at the school office, the student may not eat the school lunch unless they bring money for the meal.
 If certain income guidelines are met, school-age children may qualify for free or reduced-price lunches and breakfast.
 Contact the high school office for more information.
 Your inquiry and possible account will be handled in the strictest of confidence.